raaz-crypto/raaz/mans/raaz.1.md

 # DESCRIPTION

 Raaz is a cryptographic library for the Haskell programming language.
-One of the important design goal is to use the strong typing of Haskell to catch various bugs like buffer overflows and timing attacks at compile time.
+One of the important design goal is to use the type system of Haskell to catch various bugs like buffer overflows and timing attacks at compile time.
+Thus, Raaz is meant to be used as cryptographic library for applications written in Haskell.

-While the primary usage is as a crypto-library, we expose to the shell, some of the implemented primitives using the program **raaz**.
+Nonetheless, we expose some of the implemented primitives using the program **raaz** for use in shell scripts.

-# OPTIONS AND SUBCOMMANDS
+# OPTIONS AND SUB-COMMANDS

+The program **raaz** exposes the cryptographic primitives as sub-commands.
+With no sub-commands **raaz** understands the following options

 **-h**, **--help**
 :    Display help message.
+This option is supported by sub-commands as well
+     in which case it displays the brief help of that sub-command.

 **-v**, **--version**
 :    Display the version of the underlying raaz library

-The program **raaz** exposes the cryptographic primitives using sub-commands which we describe now.
+The sub-commands of raaz falls in the following categories.

 ## Randomness

-**raaz** **rand** [NBYTES]
+**raaz** **rand** [BYTES_TO_GENERATE]

-With now arguments this command generates a never ending stream of cryptographically secure random bytes.
+With no arguments this command generates a never ending stream of cryptographically secure random bytes.
 For a non-negative integral argument **N**, this command generates exactly **N** bytes of random data.